“Nothing takes for us to accept the ones we love, just as they are. Just as they come to us. Absolutely nothing.”

 I wasn’t unscathed by what had happened.
 But was I able to express this to anyone—to Raveena?
 Every time she looked at me, I could feel her eyes drilling a hole in me.
 I am certain it wasn’t her intent.
 I could already see her walking around from one room to another like a ghost, catering to the mechanics of running this household.

 Eight months on and this did not change for a day.
-Sometimes I thought that she would drown in her own tears and bury herself in that room.
+Sometimes I thought she would drown in her own tears and bury herself in that room.

 The false bravado that I had to put up with was not helping.
 I tried to normalise my days through office work and going out with friends.
 Though none would bring the subject up, they could see how I was alienating them.
 In due course, I found myself quietly drinking in my room, most evenings.
 How many times I tried to walk over to Maanik’s room, reach out for the door knob, but never found the courage to turn it and cross the threshold.
 What Raveena found easy to do, I could not muster up the nerve to pull off.